Digital Marketing After 12th Commerce

 Top Digital Marketing Specialisations After 12th Commerce

-Digital marketing is not one job it's an ecosystem of specialisations.
-Here are the five most viable paths for a 12th commerce graduate, ranked by current demand in India:
+Digital marketing is not one job — it is an ecosystem of specialisations.
+Here are the six most viable paths for a 12th commerce graduate, ranked by current demand in India:

 1. Search Engine Optimisation (SEO)

-Why it suits commerce students: Keyword research and content strategy require analytical thinking and an understanding of user intent — both strengths developed through commerce curricula.
+Keyword research and content strategy require analytical thinking and an understanding of user intent — both strengths developed through commerce curricula.
+Keyword demand analysis directly mirrors the economic demand modelling you studied in economics.

 2. Performance Marketing (Paid Ads)